 Venture capitalist and serial entrepreneur Bala Parthasarathy, who is co-founder and CEO of MoneyTap, says, “A good ecosystem like Silicon Valley has a healthy mix of both first-time and serial entrepreneurs.

-While starting a successful company once doesn’t guarantee repeat success, it certainly provides ballast to the entire environment, tempering it with euphoria and helping attract more investors into the country who are drawn by previous successes.”
+While starting a successful company once doesn’t guarantee repeat success, it ly provides ballast to the entire environment, tempering it with euphoria and helping attract more investors into the country who are drawn by previous successes.”

 According to experts, having a negligible fear of failure is one of the key criteria of success for entrepreneurs.
 And serial entrepreneurs are known to take greater risks and make bolder strides.